Hydrocortisone: Uses and Safety Considerations

 Where to not use hydrocortisone

-Hydrocortisone should only be used on the face if specifically recommended by a doctor because it can worsen the symptoms of certain skin conditions, such as specific types of acne.
-Additionally, most hydrocortisone forms are unsafe to use in or around the eyes.
-However, some antibiotic eyedrops and eardrops contain small hydrocortisone that is safe for short-term use only.
-Significant side effects, including cataracts and glaucoma, may occur after repeated use of hydrocortisone-containing products in the eyes.
+Hydrocortisone should generally not be used inside the vagina or on the external genitalia, such as the penis or testicles, due to the risk of side effects.
+Hydrocortisone should only be used on the face if specifically recommended by a doctor because it can worsen the symptoms of certain skin conditions, such as some types of acne.
+Additionally, most hydrocortisone products are unsafe to use in or around the eyes.
+However, some antibiotic eyedrops and eardrops contain small amounts of hydrocortisone that are safe for short-term use only.
+Side effects, including cataracts and glaucoma, can occur after repeated use of hydrocortisone-containing products in the eyes.
 Also, hydrocortisone eardrops and creams do not meet the sterile standards necessary for an eye product.
-Because of this, using hydrocortisone ear drops in the eyes may lead to eye irritation or infection.
+Because of this, using hydrocortisone ear drops in the eyes could lead to eye irritation or infection.

 Is hydrocortisone a steroid?